Radware/terraform-provider-alteon/README.md

 <img src="https://www.radware.com/RadwareSite/MediaLibraries/Images/logo.svg" width="300px">

 # Terraform Provider for Alteon
-The Terraform Provider for Alteon helps automate provisioning and updating applications on Alteon.
+The Terraform provider for [Alteon](https://www.radware.com/products/alteon/) enables to automate the provisioning and management of application services on Alteon.

 ## Requirements

 - Terraform > 1.7.x
 - Go v1.22.0 (To build the provider)
-- Alteon >= 34.0.3.0
+- Alteon >= 33.x

 # Building the Provider